skjolber/json-log-filter/README.md

  * Measuring the impact of the filtering, i.e. reduction in data size
  * Make sure filters are actually operating as intended

+### Opt-in Jackson module
+The filters have also been implemented using [Jackson], in an opt-in module.

+ * filter + verify document structure in the same operation
+ * allows dual filter setup:
+    * trusted (locally produced) JSON: fast filters without strict syntax validation
+    * untrusted (remotely produced) JSON: slower filter with strict syntax validation

+Configure filters from `JacksonJsonLogFilterBuilder`.

 ## Performance
-The `core` processors within this project are faster than the `Jackson`-based processors.
-This is expected as parser/serializer features have been traded for performance:

- * `core` is something like 3x-9x as fast as `Jackson` processors, where
- * skipping large parts of JSON documents (prune) decreases the difference, and
- * small documents increase the difference, as `Jackson` is more expensive to initialize.
- * working directly on bytes is faster than working on characters for the `core` processors.

-For a typical, light-weight web service, the overall system performance improvement for using the `core` filters over the `Jackson`-based filters will most likely be a few percent.

-Memory use will be at 2-8 times the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).
+This project trades parser/serializer features for performance, and runs multiple times faster than a "traditional" parser/writer approach (like when using Jackson).

-See the benchmark results ([JDK 17](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-4.1.2.jdk17.json&topBar=off)) and the [JMH] module for running detailed benchmarks.
+See the benchmark results ([JDK 25](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-5.0.0.jdk25.json&topBar=off)) and the [JMH] module for running detailed benchmarks.

 There is also a [path](impl/path) artifact which helps facilitate per-path filters for request/response-logging applications, which should further improve performance.